winuxx/merry-christmas/README.md

 # merry-christmas
-a  simply christmas greetings wrote in Python, with all random tree, star and snow.
+a cli-based christmas greeting wrote in Python, with all random tree, star, snow and bling.